helendeng/clairos/README.md

 What you'll see: Messages about the server starting Leave it running!
 Don't close this window

 # Terminal 2: Backend (The Middleman) 🔧
-What it does: Receives files from your website, detects PII, talks to Ollama, sends results back How to start:
+What it does: Receives files from your website, detects PII, talks to Ollama, sends results back.
+How to start:
 bash
 export PATH="/usr/local/bin:$PATH"